joost-morsink/Rest/docs/httpConv.md

 It is responsible for:
 * Determining if it is applicable to an Http Request.
+* Determining if it is applicable to produced Http Responses.
-* Amending the RestRequest.
+* Amending RestRequests.
-* Parsing the body.
+* Parsing request bodies.
-* Serializing the response.
+* Serializing responses.

 The instance of the handling converter is present in the `IHttpRestRequestHandler`, but not in the `IRestRequestHandler`.
 Be sure to handle all serialization format specific aspects in the Http Rest pipeline.